passau-masterarbeit-2023/memory_graph_gcn/WORKLOG.md

 ## Logs

+### Wed 11 Oct 2023

+Re-starting again the work effort on GNC.

 ### Tue 8 Aug 2023

 Re-starting to work on GNC project to get us back into the masterarbeit.